umberleigh/dream-art/README.md

 running current implementations high.
-This repository lowers the barrier by combining [DeepDream.torch][DeepDream.torch] with [neural-style][neural-style] into a single command-line Torch application that shares the same model and runs on the CPU and GPU.
+This repository lowers the barrier by combining [DeepDream.torch][DeepDream.torch] with [neural-style][neural-style] into Torch applications application that share the same model and run on the CPU and GPU.

-Ideally, both of these implementations should ship on [luarocks](https://luarocks.org) and provide a command-line interface and library.
+Ideally, both of these implementations should ship on [luarocks](https://luarocks.org) and provide a command-line interface and library that nicely load the models.
 When they do, this repository will be obsolete, but until then, this repository glues them together.